 Our libraries play a crucial role in preserving the letters of writers.
 Collections include poems, scientific discoveries as they were scribbled down in notebooks, precious bindings and even battle plans.
 They keep our heritage alive by offering insight into the thinking of great writers whose work our libraries make available to everyone, now and in the future.
 So often presented in the guise of entertainment, their words offer us the insight and sensitivity to navigate the many challenges that life can throw at us.
 To let such access wither would indeed make the world an impoverished place.

-Image: A portrait of HRH The Prince of Wales by Hugo Burnand.
+Image: A portrait of the former Prince of Wales by Hugo Burnand.